DewellGuerand/LINMA2471---Project/report/main.typ

 Momentum increases the influence of recent gradients while gradually forgetting older ones, which often accelerates convergence, especially in ill-conditioned problems.

-We then have the following algorithm :
+The more detailed algorithm is described as follow :